If you want to make changes to an existing premises licence, you will need to apply to vary the licence.

 A minor variation costs £89

-You can apply for a minor variation and pay online via the .gov.uk website:
+You can apply and pay online using our application form:

 Or download and complete a Minor Variation application